acidtone/wp-sait/assignments/assignment-1/README.md

 # Assignment 1
 ## Purpose
-This task helps you become familiar with the fundamentals of WordPressby creating pages, posts, a menu, a user, and adding themes and plugins.A second purpose of this task is to initiate your research and planning for building a portfolio website with a content management system
+This task helps you become familiar with the fundamentals of WordPress by creating pages, posts, a menu, a user, and adding themes and plugins.
+A second purpose of this task is to initiate your research and planning for building a portfolio website with a content management system.

 ## Due
 Friday, November 15 @ 11:59pm